artemfm1/Graze/README.md

 - Utilize airtable
 - Render data on page
 - Allow user to make posts
-- Allow users to like a post and keep track
+- Allow users to like a post and keep track of the value

 #### PostMVP